“If you were to ask me what 'Uncle Vanya' is about, I would say about as much as I can take.”

 — review of Chekhov's play, one of the greatest ever written

-(Audience reviews of Visiting Cezanne at the 2022 Edinburgh Fringe Festival can be seen at this link.)
+Audience reviews only of Visiting Cezanne at the 2022 Edinburgh Fringe Festival can be seen at this link.

 “Explores what represents failure and success for artists.
 How ‘failing’ can actually give us something to learn from.”

 Smuggler Spirits, Ten Shows to see at the Fringe, review of Visiting Cezanne at 2022 Edinburgh Fringe Festival

 “‘Always a moment of dread when I approach an empty canvas.’
 Cezanne’s statement could be applied to the characters' feelings about life."